Jump to page content

 The towers are all double circuit, but are strung single circuit only.

-The Inveraray–Taynuilt tower types all have an “L” prefix, possibly to denote “light construction”.
-The same designations are used on this page although this has yet to be confirmed by SSEN.
+The Inveraray–Taynuilt tower types all have an “L” suffix, possibly to denote “light construction”.
+This appears to be true for this line too, if these towers are indeed T2639.

 General data